 There are a few ways you can help your stressed dog feel more comfortable.
-In the above example—where someone new approaches—you might decide to pull a treat out of your pocket and have the new person feed it to your dog as an introduction.
+In the above example—where someone new approaches—you might decide to pull a treat out of your pocket and have the new person feed this to your dog as an introduction.
 Or you could get up and greet your friend warmly, thereby signalling to your dog that all is well.
-Thirdly, you can ask your friend to allow your dog to come to him, rather than your friend reaching down to your dog.
+Thirdly, you can ask your friend to allow your dog to come to them, rather than your friend reaching down to your dog.

 At this stage it might be a good idea to put some distance between your dog and the approaching person.
 Simply stepping a few feet away may be enough to relax your dog.
 Then you can use treats and a relaxed attitude to encourage your dog to calm down.
-Another option is to get your dog to focus on you and practice a few upbeat "sits" and "comes," with food rewards to help him get past his concerns.
+Another option is to get your dog to focus on you and practice a few upbeat "sits" and "comes," with food rewards to help them get past their concerns.